Foreign Rental Property Taxes: What to Know

 In most cases, yes.
 If you operate your home abroad as a rental property, you will often pay foreign taxes on your foreign rental property income, while the same income is subject to tax here in the US.
 Luckily, taxes paid or accrued to a foreign country can be used to offset US taxes through the Foreign Tax Credit.

-For example, if you paid or accrued $100 of income tax in a foreign country, you can typically deduct $100 from your domestic tax liability.
-(There is a maximum allowable tax credit, however.
-Specifically, you can’t claim a credit for more than the amount of US tax on the rental income after deducting expenses.)
+For example, if you paid or accrued $100 of income tax in a foreign country, you can typically deduct $100 from your US tax liability.

 Now you should have a better understanding of the tax implications for your foreign rental property!
 If you have more questions, we have the answers.
 In fact, we can even prepare and file your expat tax return on your behalf.
 Contact us, and one of our customer champions will gladly help.
 If you need very specific advice on your specific tax situation, you can also click below to get a consultation with one of our expat tax experts.